amperity/dialog/README.md

   to the message produced by the formatters.
 - If the event has `:dialog.format/extra`, it will also be printed as a data structure at the end of the message.

+Similar to the output writers, if you want more control over the format you can provide your own function by specifying a qualified symbol as the `:format`.
+This will be resolved to a var during initialization and called on events to produce the message string.

 ## License